waterlinked/waterlinked.github.io/docs/dvl/faq.md

 ## 1. Do I need to calibrate the IMU each time I power on the DVL?

-No. If you use the latest software revision, the calibration is saved in memory.
+No. If you use the software version 2.4.5 or later, the calibration is saved in memory.

 ---